Isolated Sentinelese Tribe Shows Zero Tolerance for Preachy Christian Missionary

 The Sentinelese are primitive hunter gatherers, but Chau wasn’t.
 How did he not perform a simple Google search to ensure that the locals weren’t the type of mad men to randomly kill foreigners for sport?
 And if he did, how was he so deeply brainwashed by Christian Ideology that he assumed the Sentinelese would give him a waiver based on faith?

 This is precisely why logic must be weighed against intuition in matters regarding spirituality.
 It brings to mind a great Bill Hicks bit.

 “Always that same LSD story, you’ve all seen it.
 ‘Young man on acid, thought he could fly, jumped out of a building.
 What a tragedy.’

 What a dick!
 Fuck him, he’s an idiot.
 If he thought he could fly, why didn’t he take off on the ground first?
 Check it out.
 You don’t see ducks lined up to catch elevators to fly south—they fly from the ground, ya moron, quit ruining it for everybody.
 He’s a moron, he’s dead—good, we lost a moron, fuckin’ celebrate.”

-Why couldn’t he just stuff bible pages into bottles and sent them to shore?
+Why couldn’t he stuff bible pages into bottles and send them to shore?
 There’s simply no excusable logic for this sort of decision making.

 Anyway, this is unintentionally hilarious and simultaneously sad because the kid was obviously striving toward what the biblical metaphor for Jesus was intended to inspire within an individual.
 Truly a selfless aim, regardless of its misguided nature.
 Surgeon General’s Warning, religion is a risk for cancer.